COVID-19 Testing Programs

 Amherst area is defined as Amherst, Belchertown, Hadley, Leverett, Pelham, Shutesbury and Sunderland.

-Testing is also available by appointment for members of the local community aged 10 or older.
+Testing is also available by for members of the local community.
 Learn more about the community COVID-19 testing program.

 How to Schedule Your Asymptomatic Test